 Once the messages have been sent out, it’ll soon be time to start analysing the results.
 With regards to SMS, we would recommend waiting at least 3 days before attempting to analyse any results.
 You may want to wait longer, depending on your customers’ time lag between visiting your website and purchasing.
 Either way, once you feel you have given it enough time, you can open up Google Analytics, found at http://www.google.com/analytics, and see the results of your SMS campaign(s).As mentioned earlier, if you have created the URL as explained, then the Source and Medium will be measured as SMS.
 To view the traffic that has come in through these sources, you’ll need to go to Channels, under the Acquisition tab, found on the left hand side of Google Analytics:

 Once here you need to click on one of the Primary Dimensions, be it Source / Medium, Source or Medium.
 For this example click on Medium.If SMS is a Medium that has driven a lot of traffic to your website, you may see it as a Medium within the top 10.
 However, to make it clearer, or to even view said traffic, it is worth filtering on SMS.
 To do this simply type “sms” into the search box and hit enter.
-Now you will only see traffic from SMS as a medium.
+Now you will only see traffic from SMS as a medium.figure 5

 figure 6